kampersanda/cda-tries/README.md

 $ ./Benchmark 2 2 strs.test dict.dac
 ```

-It outputs the status of `dict.dac` and tests $Lookup$ for strings in `strs.test` and $Access$ for the IDs corresponding to the strings.
+It outputs the status of `dict.dac` and tests Lookup for strings in `strs.test` and Access for the IDs corresponding to the strings.
 Note that `strs.test` must not be lexicographically sorted.